hashicorp/vault/README.md

 on HashiCorp's learning platform.
 There are also [additional guides](https://learn.hashicorp.com/vault) to continue your learning.

-For examples of how to interact with Vault from inside your application in different programming languages, see the [vault-examples](https://github.com/hashicorp/vault-examples) repo.
+See the [vault-examples](https://github.com/hashicorp/vault-examples) repo for examples of how to interact with Vault from inside your application in different programming languages.
 An out-of-the-box [sample application](https://github.com/hashicorp/hello-vault-go) is also available.

 Show off your Vault knowledge by passing a certification exam.
-Visit the [certification page](https://www.hashicorp.com/certification/#hashicorp-certified-vault-associate) for information about exams and find [study materials](https://learn.hashicorp.com/collections/vault/certification) on HashiCorp's learning platform.
+Visit the [certification page](https://www.hashicorp.com/certification/#hashicorp-certified-vault-associate) for exam information and find [study materials](https://learn.hashicorp.com/collections/vault/certification) on HashiCorp's learning platform.

 Developing Vault